andyt19/wurdle/README.md

 # wurdle
-a clone of Wordle, a word-guessing game
+a clone of Wordle, a word-guessing game made for practice